FnPIG/data-depth-inference/README.md

 (1) We can hypothesise a joint probability distribution $\hat{P}_{X}$ and check if it is contained in the consonant structure.

-Then, repeating this procedure we can build a set of compatible distribtions, however there will be no guarantee that these distributions are in the actual credal set.
-So by doing so we'll lose rigour.
+Then, repeating this procedure we can build a set of compatible distributions, however there will be no guarantee that these distributions are in the actual credal set.
+So, by doing so we'll lose rigour.

-(2) We can use an possibility-to-imprecise-probability transform to turn these structures into p-boxes.
+(2) We can use a possibility-to-imprecise-probability transform to turn these structures into p-boxes.